DomNidy/saint_sim/README.md

   - `/pkg/interfaces`: Contains automatically generated, shared types
   - `/pkg/utils`: Miscellanious shared utilities

-- `/db`: Contains postgres db initialization scripts, which are copied into the postgres container, then executed. _(Note: these only are executed if the postgres container is started with an empty data directory, read the [image docs](https://hub.docker.com/_/postgres) for more details.)\_
+- `/db`: Contains postgres db initialization scripts, which are copied into the postgres container, then executed. _(Note: these only are executed if the postgres container is started with an empty data directory, read the [image docs](https://hub.docker.com/_/postgres) for more details.)_.

 ## Environment variables & configuration